quii/go-http-reference-impl/bdd-draft.md

 Even if you have the discipline to remain truly user focused, when you pick up that story to do, how do you start?

 In this post I will be referring to snippets from [my reference repo](https://github.com/quii/go-reference-repo) which is an example starting point of a project which pulls together a lot of the principles I use for writing web services in Go.
-It's just my opinion and it won't be for everyone.
+It's just my opinion, and it won't be for everyone and won't cater for every context and need.
+This is not a framework, it's just ideas.
 Here are the kind of things it optimises for:

 - Able to run acceptance, unit and integration tests locally and without fuss.
 Should work out of the box. `./build.sh && git push` should be safe to go to prod.
 Emphasis on short cycle times, small-batch work for fast feedback-loops and reduce risk.
 - Package up in to a small Docker image for deployment.
 - As testable as reasonably possible.
 High confidence the system works without manual checks.
 - Obvious where to make a start.
 - Not opinionated of how things work within `internal`.
 If you want to do a layered architecture, hexagonal, ports & adapters, it doesn't matter too much.
-  - However to keep things testable, the code inside `cmd` should be very minimal.
+- To keep things testable, the code inside `cmd` should be very minimal.

 ## How to start developing a user story